bijitbiswas/AutomationProject-Appium-TestNG/README.md

 }
 ```

-> **Why this split?** `BaseManager` holds all the logic and lives in `src/main` so it can be shared freely. `BaseTest` stays in `src/test` because TestNG annotations must be on a class that the test runner discovers — keeping them here avoids coupling the framework core to the test scope.
+> `BaseManager` owns all the logic. `BaseTest` (in `src/test`) is purely a thin TestNG adapter — it only maps annotations to `BaseManager` calls.
+This keeps framework infrastructure free of TestNG lifecycle coupling.

-### 3. Create a Test class
+### Step 3: Create a Test Class

-Add a class under `src/test/java/mobileAutomation/testcases/` that extends `BaseTest`.
-Instantiate page objects inside test methods by passing `getDriverContext()`.
+Create a test class extending `BaseTest`.

 ```java
 package mobileAutomation.testcases;